isomerpages/moe-zhonghuapri/_departments/CCE/Photo Gallery on CCE programmes.md

 **Visit to St. Luke’s Eldercare (Serangoon)**

-In April and May of Term 2, primary 4 pupils from various Mother Tongue and Non-Mother Tongue (NMT) classes were rostered to visit our community partner – St Luke’s Eldercare (Serangoon).
+<br>In April and May of Term 2, primary 4 pupils from various Mother Tongue and Non-Mother Tongue (NMT) classes were rostered to visit our community partner – St Luke’s Eldercare (Serangoon).